sniren210/sniren210/README.md

 <h2 align="left">Hi 👋!
-My name is Rendi Dwi Kurniasandi and I'm a Fullstack Developer</h2>
+I'm Rendi Dwi Kurniasandi - A Passionate Fullstack Developer</h2>

-I'm Rendi Dwi Kurniasandi, Software Engineering Fresh Graduate at Vocational Highschool 1 Majalengka.Website,Robotics, Flutter, and Machine Learning Enthusiast.You can reach me on [this page](https://sniren210.github.io/)
+I'm a dynamic Software Engineer and graduate from Universitas Terbuka with a degree in Information Systems.
+With a deep passion for Web Development, Robotics, Flutter, and emerging technologies, I strive to create innovative solutions that make a difference.
+Explore my work and projects at [my portfolio](https://sniren210.github.io/)

-**About My Personality**
+**About Me**

-- My Hobby is Watch Anime, Guitar :anime: :guitar:
+- 🎯 Enthusiastic about Anime and playing Guitar - finding creativity in both code and music
-- I live in Majasuka, Majalengka, West Java, Indonesia :house:
+- 🏠 Based in the beautiful city of Majasuka, Majalengka, West Java, Indonesia
-- currently learn Node Js and Flutter fundamental :computer:
+- 📚 Currently expanding my expertise in Artificial Intelligence, IoT Development, and Advanced Flutter Architecture
-- My other skills Photoshop and Premiere Pro for Editing :video_camera:
+- 🎨 Proficient in Creative Tools: Adobe Photoshop and Premiere Pro for professional content creation
+- 🤖 Actively exploring Machine Learning frameworks and IoT sensor integration for smart solutions

 <br clear="both">